The Non-universal Pseudo Phase-Space Density Profiles of Symphony Host Halos: INTRODUCTION

-Beyond its theoretical importance, the PPSD has also been invoked as an observational diagnostic of the innermost density profiles of CDM halos.
-If $Q(r)$ indeed follows a nearly universal power law, then empirical determinations of $\sigma(r)$---from stellar dynamics in galaxies, globular cluster kinematics, or distortions in strong-lensing arcs---can be used to infer the underlying density profile by extrapolating.
-On group and cluster scales, joint analyses that combine dark matter kinematics with the thermodynamic properties of the baryonic gas have probed the PPSD \citep{Pratt_2006, Voit_2005, Cavagnolo_2009, Capasso_2018}.
+Beyond its theoretical importance, the PPSD has also been invoked as an observational diagnostic of the innermost density profiles of CDM haloes.
+If $Q(r)$ indeed follows a nearly universal power law, then empirical determinations of $\sigma(r)$---from stellar dynamics in galaxies, globular cluster kinematics, or distortions in strong-lensing arcs---can be used to infer the underlying density profile by extrapolating\footnote{However, such extrapolations must be treated with caution in halo centers, where baryons may reshape the potential and flatten the PPSD profiles via adiabatic contraction or feedback~\citep{1986ApJ...301...27B,Gnedin_2004, Faltenbacher_2007, 2010MNRAS.405.2161D,2012MNRAS.421.3464P, Cintio_2014}.}.
+On group and cluster scales, joint analyses that combine dark matter kinematics with the thermodynamic properties of the baryonic gas have probed the PPSD \citep{Pratt_2006, Voit_2005, 2009ApJS..182...12C, Capasso_2018}.
 For instance, \citet{Faltenbacher_2007} demonstrated that the radial PPSD and entropy profiles inferred for galaxy clusters are consistent with power laws and exhibit comparable slopes.
-More recently, \citet{Biviano_2023} analyzed the kinematics of 54 WINGS clusters and found that their inferred PPSD profiles are consistent with an approximate power-law, providing observational support for the numerical prediction.
+More recently, \citet{Biviano_2023} analyzed the kinematics of 54 clusters from the Wide-field Nearby Galaxy-cluster Survey (WINGS) and found that their inferred PPSD profiles are consistent with an approximate power-law, providing observational support for the numerical prediction.

-Despite these motivations, a growing body of work also challenges the strict universality of the PPSD \citep{williams2005phasespacedensitydistributiondark, 2010MNRAS.406..137L, 2011MNRAS.415.3895L, Popolo_2011, Nadler_2017, Arora_2020}.
+Despite these motivations, a growing body of work also challenges the strict universality of the PPSD \citep{williams2005phasespacedensitydistributiondark, Ludlow_2010, 2011MNRAS.415.3895L, Popolo_2011, Nadler_2017, Arora_2020}.
 Using one-dimensional fluid simulations, \citet{Nadler_2017} argued that deviations from equilibrium, which could arise from recent accretion or incomplete virialization, naturally produce departures from the $\chi \approx -1.875$ power law.
 Meanwhile, \citet{Arora_2020} showed that power-law PPSD solutions are generally incompatible with the structure of the Jeans equation for dynamically relaxed systems.
 However, these lines of argument are idealized; they both invoke spherical symmetry, and additionally assume either the fluid approximation or dynamical equilibrium.
-In contrast, cosmological halos grow within a rich, hierarchical phase-space environment \citep{Ludlow_2010}, and it remains unclear whether these idealized expectations for the PPSD carry over to realistic structure formation.
+In contrast, cosmological haloes grow within a rich, hierarchical phase-space environment \citep{Ludlow_2010}, and it remains unclear whether these idealized expectations for the PPSD carry over to realistic structure formation.